allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 ## Monday 6th

-* 12:00-12:50- Introduction to bootcamp and goals
+* 12:00-12:50 EST- Introduction to bootcamp and goals

-* 1:00-1:50 – Introduction to data science by [Dr. Susan Gregurick](https://datascience.nih.gov/director)
+* 1:00-1:50 EST – Introduction to data science by [Dr. Susan Gregurick](https://datascience.nih.gov/director)

-* 2:00-2:30 – Introduction to technologies used in this bootcamp
+* 2:00-2:30 EST – Introduction to technologies used in this bootcamp

-* 2:30-3:30 - Icebreakers breakout
+* 2:30-3:30 EST - Icebreakers breakout

 **Videos to watch before Wednesday's Data Science breakout Q & A**